 - 4 Shallots

-- 2 Tablespoons Fresh Galangal or Ginger (approx 1" square)
+- 2 Tablespoons Fresh Galangal or Ginger (approximately 1" square)

 - 2 Stalks Lemongrass, Outer layers removed, white part only, chopped